-in which $s_i$ is the stress amplitude of the i-th half-cycle, n(T) indicates the number of half-cycles counted in T, A and k are material constants of the S-N curve $s^k N_f = A$ , where $N_f$ is the number of cycles to failure at constant amplitude s.
-More specifically, the strength constant $A = s_A^k N{f,A}$ is computed from the strength amplitude $s_A$ corresponding to the number of cycles $N{f,A}$ (typically $2 \cdot 10^6$ cycles).
-The values of k and k (or k and k are fers to a failure probability of 50%.
-A statistical analysis of fatigue data can account for the uncertainty of the estimates and the inherent scatter of experimental data, and it allows a characteristic S-N curve to be defined in which k and k refers to a prescribed failure probability, e.g. 2.5% [14].
+in which s_i is the stress amplitude of the i-th half-cycle, n(T) indicates the number of half-cycles counted in T, A and k are material constants of the S-N curve $s^k N_f = A$, where N_f is the number of cycles to failure at constant amplitude s.
+More specifically, the strength constant $A = s_A^k N{f,A}$ is computed from the strength amplitude s_A corresponding to the number of cycles $N{f,A}$ (typically 2 ·

-The damage D(T) is a random variable as it depends on the specific time-history x(t) of time length T. Indeed, it takes on different values from one time-history to another due to the randomness in stress amplitudes and number of half-cycles counted in T.
+- 160 10^6 cycles).
+The values of k and A (or s_A) follow from a regression analysis of experimental fatigue data on identical specimens; the regression line refers to a failure probability of 50%.
+A statistical analysis of fatigue data can account for the uncertainty of the estimates and the inherent scatter of experimental data, and it allows a characteristic S-N curve to be defined in which s_A refers to a prescribed failure probability, e.g. 2.5% [14]. - 165 The damage D(T) is a random variable as it depends on the specific time-history x(t) of time length T. Indeed, it takes on different values from one time-history to another due to the randomness in stress amplitudes and number of half-cycles counted in T.